A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 \subsection{Interface local phase equilibrium and jump conditions}

-As discussed in Section~\ref{subsec:matching}, the interface is assumed to be in LTE.
-To obtain the interface equilibrium state at interface cells, the normal-probe technique is used, similar to other works~\cite{tryggvason2015direct,poblador2019axisymmetric,dodd2021vof}.
-Here, a line perpendicular to the interface plane is drawn extending into both the liquid and the gas phases.
+As discussed in Subsection~\ref{subsec:matching}, the interface is assumed to be in LTE.
+To obtain the interface equilibrium state at interface cells, the normal-probe technique is used~\cite{tryggvason2015direct,poblador2019axisymmetric,dodd2021vof}.
+A line perpendicular to the interface plane is drawn extending into both the liquid and the gas phases.
 The centroid of the interface plane at a given cell is chosen as the starting point of the probe.
-On this line, two nodes are created per phase where the values of mass fraction and enthalpy are linearly interpolated.
+On this line, two nodes are created in each phase where the mass fraction and enthalpy values are linearly interpolated (i.e., bilinear interpolation in two dimensions and trilinear in three dimensions).
 Thus, the normal gradients to the interface needed in Eqs.~(\ref{eqn:spcontmatch}) and (\ref{eqn:energymatch}) can be evaluated.
 Ideally, the nodes on the probe are equally spaced with \(\Delta x\).
 However, some situations require a larger spacing to avoid using grid nodes in opposite phases when interpolating the mass fraction or the enthalpy values (see Figure~\ref{fig:normalprobe}).
-Since there is a sharp jump of these variables across the interface, this situation must be avoided.
+This situation must be avoided since there is a sharp jump of these variables across the interface.

 In general, a second-order, one-sided, finite-difference method can be used to evaluate the perpendicular gradient at each side of the interface.
 To do so, the values of each variable in the two nodes on the probe and the interface value are used.
 Notice it is assumed that the entire interface plane has the same equilibrium solution.
-As the interface deforms and thin ligaments form, the normal gradients may be calculated using a first-order, one-sided finite difference method if the normal probe crosses the interface.
-However, at this point the mesh is poorly resolving the interface and the interface solution might become unstable.
+As the interface deforms and thin ligaments form, the normal gradients may be calculated using a first-order, one-sided finite difference method if the normal probe crosses the interface again.
+However, at this point the mesh is under-resolving the interface and its solution might already be poorly defined.